 2003Languages in Translation: Lectures on the Theory, Teaching and Practice of Translation.
 Budapest: Scholastica.

 Levenston, Edward A.

 This list is based on CrossRef data as of 29 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.